For more about Gay Haubner’s life in the North Country, read the other chapters in her serialized memoir.

 “Miss Keeton, it’s a pleasure to meet you,” I said, trying to will saliva into my mouth.

-“She’ll be great as your new secretary,” Ernie said, as he passed her my portfolio.
+“She’ll be great as your new secretary,” Bernie said, as he passed her my portfolio.
 Kathy glanced at it, asked me several questions about Oui’s circulation and ad sales, none of which I could answer, and handed the portfolio back to me.

 She said, “I hope you can start right away, ah, Gay?”
 I nodded confirmation that was my name.
-Ernie Baxter, bowing and scraping, dragged me off by my elbow again, and I spent the next hour in a small interior office covered on every surface with files and papers, added my own filled-out forms to those piles, and found out that I would make $12,500 a year, and have health insurance and two weeks’ vacation.
+Bernie Exeter, bowing and scraping, dragged me off by my elbow again, and I spent the next hour in a small interior office covered on every surface with files and papers, added my own filled-out forms to those piles, and found out that I would make $12,500 a year, and have health insurance and two weeks’ vacation.
 I was a grown-up.

 I spent the next day smashed in with the sullen woman in the secretarial fishbowl, who took me though my duties, the most important of which was to always address my new boss as Miss Keeton.

 Miss Keeton rarely wrote letters.
 My bad dream the night before of having to take dictation in shorthand, which I did not know, and then losing my pencil and then discovering I had no pants on, thankfully was not a premonition.

 Because of her other job title, Miss Keeton did, however, receive a lot of mail, letters with “Kathy Keton, Penthouse Associte Pubisher,” written in block letters or childish scrawls on envelopes stamped with a prison or army base as the return address.
 Hundreds of strange lonely men just picked her name off the Penthouse masthead and assumed that she could arrange dates for them with Penthouse Pets or that that Kathy would become their pen pal.